Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Implications for the formation of DF2

-Assuming that the gas supply was enough to form each of the GCs in a separate burst, the compact arrangement of the birth region of radius $r \la 30\pc$ implies that the GC orbits would evolve quickly due to dynamical friction.
-The time required for the GCs to spiral into the centre of the galaxy due to the effect of dynamical friction can be estimated using equations 8.2 and 8.12 of \citet{BinneyTremaine} and the initial galactocentric radius, the circular velocity at that radius, and the GC masses.
-For the density profile shown in Figure \ref{fig:DF2_density} and including the cold gas, the total mass enclosed within the initial radius of formation of the GCs ($r_{\rm init} < 30\pc$) is significantly lower that the mass of a single GC, i.e. $r_{\rm init}$ is well below the 90 degree deflection impact parameter $b_{90} \approx 900\pc$.
-The dynamical friction timescale is then $t_{\rm df} \rightarrow 0$, and any GC formed at in such a compact region would instantly become the centre of the galaxy.
+$r_{\rm init} = 30\pc$ is the initial galactocentric radius of the GCs, $\sigma = \Vc(r_e)/\sqrt{2}$ is the velocity dispersion of the galaxy at the half-mass radius, $M_{\rm GC}=2.9\times10^6\Msun$ and $r_{\rm GC}\approx 6\pc$ are the birth mass and half-mass radius of the most massive GC, respectively, $b_{\rm max} \sim r_{\rm init}$ is the maximum impact parameter, $r_e = 2.2\kpc$ is approximately the half-mass radius of the galaxy, and $v_{\rm typ} \approx \Vc(r_e)$ is the typical velocity of the stars.
+For the total density profile at $z=0$ (shown as a black line in Figure~\ref{fig:DF2_density}), the total mass enclosed within the initial radius of formation of the GCs is lower that the mass of a single GC, i.e. $r_{\rm init}$ is well below the 90 degree deflection impact parameter $b_{90} \approx GM_{\rm GC}/v_{\rm typ}^2 = 41\pc$.
+The dynamical friction timescale is then $t_{\rm df} \rightarrow 0$, and if the most massive GC formed in such a compact region it would instantly become the centre of the galaxy.
 To prevent the formation of a nuclear star cluster by the coalescence of the GCs, their stellar feedback would have to rapidly blow out the remaining gas, reducing the galaxy potential and expanding the GC orbits.
 This is very unlikely given that feedback timescales in nearby galaxies are in the range $1{-}5\Myr$ \citep{Kruijssen19, Chevance20}, much longer than the coalescence time of the GCs.

 To summarise, assuming that the GCs formed in a nuclear starburst within a disc in hydrostatic equilibrium leads to the requirement of multiple bursts fed by a continuous supply of gas to a very small and dense central region.
 However, this region must be so small that the GCs would rapidly become the centre of the galaxy and thus form a nuclear star cluster.
 The fine-tuning required in this scenario in addition to the absence of a nuclear star cluster in DF2 itself may then point to a different origin of its massive GCs.